vandre-sales/meliva-ds/docs/docs/installation.md

 ## Using Web Awesome with npm

 An npm package isn't available in the early backer alpha release, but we'll have one soon!
-For now, please enjoy Web Awesome from the CDN as described above.
+For now, please enjoy Web Awesome from the CDN as shown above.